 OBORO TSUKIMIGUSA - just when you thought the parody couldn't go any further, Tsukimigusa shows up to ban anything she thinks is lewd.
 Gym equipment, toilet rolls...

 Incidentally, this is one of those rare shows where there's a point in watching the censored TV version.
 It's thematically relevant that it's been Censored for Comedy.
 Decency symbols pop up on screen.
-It's funny.
-Mind you, the Blu-ray contains at least one joke that had been unbroadcastable even in censored form.
+I actually prefer listening to the TV version, because censored obscenities are funnier than the real thing, but that's less true of having stuff covered up on-screen.
+Also, the Blu-ray contains at least one joke that had been unbroadcastable even in censored form.
 That sweat in ep.7 isn't sweat.

 This show is ridiculous, vulgar and over-the-top, but it's serious about its satire and intelligently extrapolated.
 It's echoing 1984 and Fahrenheit 451.
 It's raising issues of censorship and what should be taught in schools.
 It's reacting to the recent revision of the Tokyo Metropolitan Ordinance Regarding the Healthy Development of Youths, but also more generally Japan's strict censorship laws.
 The country might have a massive and often extreme porn industry, but you probably couldn't, say, broadcast 1990s Sailor Moon on Japanese children's TV today.
 Plus, of course, there isn't a country in the world without its own variant of this debate.
 PTA associations are everywhere.
 This show doesn't go here, but there's often also a religious angle (America, or Islamic countries).